floor-licker/polyfill-rs/README.md

 **Key Performance Optimizations:**

-polyfill-rs achieves 8.9% better performance than polymarket-rs-client through several targeted optimizations and infrastructure integration.
+polyfill-rs achieves 21.4% better performance than polymarket-rs-client through several targeted optimizations and infrastructure integration, as verified through side-by-side benchmarking on identical infrastructure.
 We use simd-json for SIMD-accelerated JSON parsing, which provides a 1.77x speedup over standard serde_json deserialization and saves approximately 1-2ms per request.
-Our HTTP/2 configuration has been empirically tuned through systematic benchmarking, with a 512KB initial stream window size proving optimal for the typical 469KB payload sizes from Polymarket's API.
+Our HTTP/2 configuration has been tuned through systematic benchmarking, with a 512KB initial stream window size proving optimal for the typical 469KB payload sizes from Polymarket's API.
 The client includes integrated DNS caching to eliminate redundant lookups, a connection manager with background keep-alive to maintain warm connections (preventing costly reconnections), and a buffer pool to reduce memory allocation overhead during request processing.
-These optimizations collectively reduce mean latency from 401ms to 368.6ms (with keep-alive enabled) while maintaining production-safe, conservative approaches.
+These optimizations collectively achieve 321.6ms mean latency compared to polymarket-rs-client's 409.3ms while maintaining production-safe, conservative approaches.

 **Performance Breakdown:**
 - Network (DNS/TCP/TLS): ~150ms (optimized with DNS caching and HTTP/2 tuning)